TouchFoundry/simplesearchtest/README.md

 ###### Requirements

+Your task is to build an API, using NodeJS and ExpressJS

-1. Hit the submit button without any value in the search box, and you will see it populate a table with results.
+1. To get an idea of what needs to happen, Hit the submit button without any value in the search box, and you will see it populate a table with results.
 It is up to you to replicate this.
-2. Complete this in the `ServerApp` sub-directory
+2. Please complete the server application in the `ServerApp` sub-directory
 3. Run `npm init` to get started.
 Build a simple NodeJS project, complete with `package.json`.
 We should be able to `npm install` to install the dependencies after we clone your
 4. Use ExpressJS to create a simple API server that accepts a query string.
    Hints: a.
 You will need to "body-parser" JSON
           b.
 You will need CORS handling
-5. Read in `data.json` and return a filtered list to the FED
+5. Read the file `data.json` into the application and return a **filtered list based on the search term** to the `ClientApp`
-6. Move over to the `ApiDataService` in the FED, modify it to make the request to your API server
+6. Move over to the `ApiDataService` in the `ClientApp`, modify it to make the request to your API server
-7. Process the response and resolve the `Promise` to present your data to the FED
+7. Process the response and resolve the `Promise` to present your data to the `ClientApp`
-8. If you don't modify the structure of the data returned, then the FED should display a table with your results
+8. If you don't modify the structure of the data returned, then the `ClientApp` should display a table with your results

+###### Git & Committing

+Please be sure to "show your working out" by committing as much as possible.
+Even though you could create one commit for the entire solutions, this is discouraged.
+We would like to see the steps/process you used to arrive to your solution.

+###### Bonus Requirements

+Look in `main-content.component.ts` and `main-content.component.html` to complete these

-9. **BONUS:** Handle errors returned from the backed, things like "No results" and "query string blank".
-For now, you will see an error being presented with a simple `alert()`, additional bonus points will be added for a creative expansion of the FED to present an error in a more user-friendly way.
+1. **BONUS:** Handle errors returned from the backed, "query string blank" and/or any other errors you might one to return, like 404 not found.
+For now, you will see an error being presented with a simple `alert()`, additional bonus points will be added for a creative expansion of the `ClientApp` to present an error in a more user-friendly way.
+2. **BONUS:** Handle "no results found" when returned from the backend

 ## Why do this for us?